sundarigari/LearnK8/certification.md

     kubectl describe ingress Ingress-My-Store

+## port forwarding

+    kubectl port-forward simple-webapp-dep-5f68768c85-tgqs4 4040:8080

+4040 is the localhost port and 8080 is the pod port.
+You can access this pod using localhost:4040

+    kubectl port-forward deployment/simple-webapp-dep 4040:8080

+4040 is the localhost port and 8080 is the deployment's pod  port.
+You can access this deployment using localhost:4040

+## minkube service svcname

+use this command to access the service in the browser

 ## Network Policies
-A network policy is a specification of how groups of pods are allowed to communicate with each other and other network endpoints.
+A network policy is a specification of how groups of pods are allowed to communicate with other pods (using namespaces or pod labels) and other network endpoints (ip blocks).
 NetworkPolicy resources use labels to select pods and define rules which specify what traffic is allowed to the selected pods.

-## Isolated and Non-isolated Pods
-By default, pods are non-isolated; they accept traffic from any source.
-Pods become isolated by having a NetworkPolicy that selects them.
-Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
-(Other pods in the namespace that are not selected by any NetworkPolicy will continue to accept all traffic.)

-The NetworkPolicy Resource
-See the NetworkPolicy for a full definition of the resource.

-An example NetworkPolicy might look like this:
+Both ingress (from list) and egress (to list) are supported.

     apiVersion: networking.k8s.io/v1
     kind: NetworkPolicy
     metadata:
       name: test-network-policy
       namespace: default
     spec:
       podSelector:
         matchLabels:
           role: db
       policyTypes:
       - Ingress
       - Egress
       ingress:
       - from:
         - ipBlock:
             cidr: 172.17.0.0/16
             except:
             - 172.17.1.0/24
         - namespaceSelector:
             matchLabels:
               project: myproject
         - podSelector:
             matchLabels:
               role: frontend
         ports:
         - protocol: TCP
           port: 6379
       egress:
       - to:
         - ipBlock:
             cidr: 10.0.0.0/24
         ports:
         - protocol: TCP
           port: 5978

+## Isolated and Non-isolated Pods
+By default, pods are non-isolated; they accept traffic from any source.
+Pods become isolated by having a NetworkPolicy that selects them.
+Once there is any NetworkPolicy in a namespace selecting a particular pod, that pod will reject any connections that are not allowed by any NetworkPolicy.
+Other pods in the namespace that are not selected by any NetworkPolicy will continue to accept all traffic.

 # State Persistence

 ## Volumes

 Volume can be used to persist the pod's data on a folder inside the node (using hostPath.path: /data, hostPath.type: Directory).
 Even if the pod is deleted the volume will not be deleted.